 Below are summaries of recently reported verdicts and settlements of malpractice cases against ENTs.
 These cases are summarized for informational purposes only and should not be relied on to value your individual case.

-Charles v.
+- Charles v.
 Thomas (2017 - New Jersey) - $4.2 million: 2-year old patient underwent a tonsillectomy after which he began to exhibit breathing difficulties.
 The ENT who performed the surgery initially decided not to intubate and by the time the intubation was performed permanent brain damage had been suffered.
-Jury awarded $4.2 million and found ENT was primarily at fault.
+The jury awarded $4.2 million and found ENT was primarily at fault.

 If you think you may have a malpractice case against an ENT doctor, contact us for a free case evaluation.
 Call us at 800-553-8082 or click here for a free online consultation.